 By Byon John On Dec 10, 2018

 The trip is one that you should do once in your lifetime at least.
 Annapurna Circuit promises an abundance of beautiful nature, scenic mountains and friendship you’ll forge along the way.
 I’ve learnt more about my spouse through the difficult times we went through together.

-Both of us did not train for it, it will be most ideal to do so since it most parts of the trip took a toll on our fitness.
+Both of us did not train for it, and it will be most ideal to do so since it most parts of the trip took a toll on our fitness.
 I would say the younger folks wouldn’t have any issues since their body and metabolism can compensate for the lack of training, but for those who are not active, do not overlook it.

 We completed it over the Thorung La pass nonetheless while missing one of the detour lakes in the trip after Manang.
-In hindsight, there are more you can enjoy when your fitness is at the most ideal stages.
+In hindsight, there are more you can enjoy when your fitness is at the ideal stages.